louisowen6/Cross_Selling_Prediction/README.md

-# Cross_Selling_Prediction
-Predicting the Flight and Hotel Cross Selling in one of the biggest ticketing company in Indonesia
+# Predicting the Flight and Hotel Cross Selling in one of the biggest ticketing company in Indonesia

+Data used in this modelling process is the flight (CGK-DPS) + hotel transaction history on 2018 from one of the biggest ticketing company in Indonesia.

+You can see the notebook [here]('https://github.com/louisowen6/Cross_Selling_Prediction/blob/master/cross_selling_prediction.ipynb')